Eriogonum diatomaceum

+Description

 This perennial herb has spreading stems, sometimes forming a mat up to 25 centimeters wide.
 It grows from a woody taproot.
 The leaf blades are oval in shape and coated in grayish woolly fibers.
 The inflorescence is a headlike cluster of flowers atop a white-woolly flowering stem up to 20 centimeters tall, but usually shorter.
 The flowers are cream-colored.
 This plant looks similar to Eriogonum pauciflorum, but it is more closely related to Eriogonum ochrocephalum.

 This plant grows on diatomaceous clays.
 The soil originates in the Coal Valley Formation.
 Other species in the area include shadscale (Atriplex confertifolia), prince's plume (Stanleya pinnata var. pinnata), Bailey's greasewood (Sarcobates baileyi), budsage (Picrothamnus desertorum), green molly (Kochia americana), horsebrush (Tetradymia glabrata), annual psathyrotes (Psathyrotes annua), flat-top buckwheat (Eriogonum deflexum var. nevadense), and Lemmon's buckwheat (E. lemmonii).